-British music festivals are world-famous, but there is plenty more to celebrate in the quirky roster of top UK festivals.
+British music festivals are world-famous, but there is plenty more to celebrate in the quirky roster of top UK festivals in 2023.

 Festivals in the UK celebrate the country’s history, literature, and even its politics.
 People all over the country organize celebrations to honor all kinds of weird and wonderful occasions.
 Read on to discover UK festivals and find out why the Brits eat a sheep’s stomach in January, burn effigies in November, and dance through the streets of London in August.